clowdhaus/terraform-module-data/README.md

 1. GitHub repository - repository clones and views

-This data is what can be found on the `/graphs/traffic` page of the GitHub repository:
+This data is what can be found on the `/graphs/traffic` page of the GitHub repository.
+GitHub provides data for the last 14 days, aggregated by day.

 ![GitHub traffic graph](./assets/github.png)

 2. Terraform registry - module downloads

-This data is what can be found on the registry page of the module:
+This data is what can be found on the registry page of the module.
+The registry continuously updates this data, so this project collects it daily as a "snapshot in time".

 ![Terraform registry downloads](./assets/registry.png)

+### Data Directory Structure

 ```text
 data/